hasannkhann07/React-app/README.md

 React CI/CD Pipeline on AWS with Jenkins

-This repository demonstrates a full CI/CD pipeline for a React application, moving from local testing to cloud deployment on AWS, fully automated with Jenkins, GitHub webhooks, and branch-specific pipelines.
+This repository demonstrates a full CI/CD pipeline for a React application, moving from local testing to cloud deployment on AWS.
+The pipeline is fully automated using Jenkins, GitHub webhooks, branch-specific pipelines, Docker, and Kubernetes.

-🚀 Features
+Features

-SCM Integration: Pulls code directly from GitHub, triggered automatically via webhooks
+SCM Integration: Pulls code directly from GitHub and triggers builds via webhooks

-Branch-specific Pipelines: Build and deploy only specific branches, ignoring the rest
+Branch-specific Pipelines: Builds and deploys only specific branches

 Docker Integration: Builds versioned Docker images and pushes them to Docker Hub

-Kubernetes Deployment: Deploys apps to an AWS-hosted Kubernetes cluster (master & worker nodes)
+Kubernetes Deployment: Deploys the app to an AWS-hosted Kubernetes cluster (master and worker nodes)

 Security & Quality Checks: Integrated Trivy for vulnerability scanning and SonarQube for code quality

-Secrets & Networking: Handles image pull secrets and cluster networking
+Secrets & Networking: Manages image pull secrets and cluster networking

-🏗 Architecture
+Architecture
-GitHub → Jenkins (CI/CD) → Docker Build & Push → Kubernetes (AWS Cluster)
+GitHub → Jenkins → Docker Build & Push → Kubernetes (AWS Cluster)

-AWS setup:
+AWS setup includes:

 1 Master node